Azure-Samples/active-directory-dotnet-webapp-groupclaims/README.md

 - Approver: Has the ability to change the status of tasks.
 - Observer: Only has the ability to view tasks and their statuses.

-It is imporant to make the distinction between these *Application Roles* and the *Directory Roles* that are built into Azure Active Directory.
-For a complete list of built-in directory roles, use the [Get-MsolRole](http://technet.microsoft.com/en-us/library/dn194100.aspx) cmdlet.
+It is imporant to make the distinction between these *Application Roles*, *Azure AD Application Roles*, and *Azure AD Directory Roles*.
+In this scenario, neither *Azure AD Application Roles* nor *Azure AD Directory Roles* are incorporated.
+Instead, the application defines and manages its own set of *Application Roles,* maintaining a record of role assignment on its own.

-The application also incorporates group membership for enforcing authorization policies.
-In addition to assigning roles directly to users, application Admins can assign roles to Azure AD Security Groups, and assign users to those groups.
-In this sample, we manage user membership to Security Groups through the [Azure Management Portal](https://manage.windowsazure.com/), but it can also be accomplished programatically using the [AAD Graph API](http://msdn.microsoft.com/en-us/library/azure/hh974476.aspx).
+The application however *does* incorporate group membership for enforcing authorization policies.
+In addition to assigning application roles directly to users, application Admins can assign roles to both Azure AD Security Groups and Distribution Lists.
+In this sample, user/group membership is managed via the [Azure Management Portal](https://manage.windowsazure.com/), but it can also be accomplished programatically using the [AAD Graph API](http://msdn.microsoft.com/en-us/library/azure/hh974476.aspx).

-In order to persist a record of the Application Roles each user and group has been granted, the Task Tracker application stores the mappings of both users and Security Groups to Application Roles in a database.
+In order to persist a record of the Application Roles each user and group has been granted, the Task Tracker application stores mappings of both users and groups to Application Roles in a database.
 In addition, it stores tasks that have been created in the database for future access.

-Using RBAC with custom Application Roles and Azure Active Directory Security Groups, this application securely enforces authorization policies with simple management of users and groups.
+Using RBAC with custom Application Roles, Azure Active Directory Security Groups, and Azure Active Directory Distribution Lists, this application securely enforces authorization policies with simple management of users and groups.